 220 - Programming LanguagesA survey and comparison of programming languages, learned through study and considerable programming practice.
 Intended to form the programming language basis for courses in object-oriented programming and database management systems.
 Prerequisite: CSCI 182.

 240 - Object-Oriented ProgrammingStudents design, code, document, and debug computer programs using classes, object-oriented design, inheritance, polymorphism, and recursion.
-Demonstrate problem-solving skills using object-oriented concepts.
-Create program scripts in both Windows and UNIX environments.
+They demonstrate problem-solving skills using object-oriented concepts.
 Prerequisite: CSCI 220.

 263 - Computer Software ArchitectureTopics include assembler language programming, system organization, parallelism and serialization, pipelining, memory management, recursion, and microprocessor design.
 Prerequisite: ENGR 262.